Preetp8/Momentum_Clone/README.md

 # Momentum_Clone
-Recreation of the "Momentum" extension within Google Chrome.
+Recreation of the "Momentum" extension within Google Chrome using React.